robertpi/IndieRegex/README.md

 This project is not support or endorsed by The .NET Foundation nor Microsoft.

+Note on copyright: the copyright for the majority of source in this repository is owned by the .NET Foundation and Contributors.

 # License

 This repository is licensed under the [MIT](LICENCE.TXT) license.